PlanetHorizont/ben.hoskings.net/_posts/2010-12-24-thanks-hivemelb.markdown

 The next bit was unexpected and awesome.
 The next morning, I was chatting with Nath and he nonchalantly dropped a question or two.

 Luke and The Hive organised [a pledgie](http://pledgie.com/campaigns/13960) via twitter.
-Donations started coming in from lovely people all over twitter who'd seen the chatter.
-All told, over the following couple of days the Hive community donated practically enough to buy me a new iPad, which really humbled me.
-I don't feel like I deserved such amazing generosity.
+Donations started coming in from lots of lovely Hive attendees and twitterers.
+All told, you guys donated practically enough to buy me a new iPad, which really humbled me.
+I don't feel like I deserved such generosity.

 <a href="http://twitter.com/ben_h/status/4711934360293376">
   <img src="/images/thanks-hivemelb/my-tweet.png" alt="My tweet" />